mflowgen/mflowgen/README.md

-- **Programmatically defined build-system generator**: A Python-based scripting interface and a simple graph API allows flexible connection and disconnection of edges as well as insertion and removal of steps.
+- **Programmatically defined build-system generator**: A Python-based scripting interface and a simple graph API allows flexible connection and disconnection of edges, insertion and removal of steps, and parameter space expansions.
 A simple graph can be specified for a quick synthesis and place-and-route spin, or a more complex graph can be built for a more aggressive chip tapeout (reusing many of the same steps from before).

-- **A focus on hardware design-space exploration** -- Steps can be parameterized to quickly spin out parallel builds for small physical-design decision points (e.g., different floorplan margins, different clock targets).
+- **A focus on hardware design-space exploration** -- Parameter expansion can be applied to steps to quickly spin out parallel builds for design-space exploration at both smaller scales with a single parameter (e.g., sweeping clock targets) as well as at larger scales with multiple parameters (e.g., to characterize the area-energy tradeoff space of a new architectural widget with different knobs).
 Dependent files are shuttled to each sandbox as needed.

-- **Complete freedom in defining what steps do** -- Aside from exposing precisely what the inputs and outputs are, no other restrictions are placed on what steps do.
-A step can be as simple as hello world (one line).
+- **Complete freedom in defining what steps do** -- Aside from exposing precisely what the inputs and outputs are, no other restrictions are placed on what steps do and a step can be as simple as hello world (one line).
 A step may conduct an analysis pass and report a gate count.
-A step may also transform the netlist for consumption by other tools.
-A step can even instantiate a subgraph to implement a hierarchical flow.
+A step can also apply a transform pass to a netlist before passing it to other tools.
+In addition, a step can even instantiate a subgraph to implement a hierarchical flow.

-mflowgen ships with a limited set of ASIC flow scripts for both open-source and commercial tools including synthesis (e.g., Synopsys DC, yosys), place and route (e.g., Cadence Innovus Foundation Flow, RePlAce, graywolf, qrouter), and signoff (e.g., Synopsys PTPX).
+mflowgen ships with a limited set of ASIC flow scripts for both open-source and commercial tools including synthesis (e.g., Synopsys DC, yosys), place and route (e.g., Cadence Innovus Foundation Flow, RePlAce, graywolf, qrouter), and signoff (e.g., Synopsys PTPX, Mentor Calibre).
 In addition, we include an open-source 45nm ASIC design kit (ADK) assembled from FreePDK45 version 1.4 and the NanGate Open Cell Library.

 --------------------------------------------------------------------------
 License